MarianaZavarunska/crawler/README.md

 Hi, there!
-Everything was built from scratch.
+Everything was built from the scratch.

 FRONTEND:
 1. added form (input for url and dropdown for depth);